This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the chopped onions in a small bowl; add the lime juice and salt (if using) to the bowl and stir.
+• Place the chopped onion in a small bowl.
+Add the lime juice and salt, if using, and stir.

-• Add the chopped tomatoes, jalapeños, and avocado to the bowl.
-Gently stir to combine.
+• Add the chopped tomatoes, jalapeño, and avocado.
+Gently stir to mix.

 Notes